kudelskisecurity/radare2-fault-simulator/README.md

 The success condition is defined in the **conditions** function of **glitchoz0r3k.py** module.

-After usage run the **r2kill.sh** script in order to terminate all the process launched.

 ## Test

 The **target_glitch.py** script runs the x86-64 example: